cobbzilla/zilla-script/README.md

 export const exampleScript: ZillaScript = {
     name: "example-script",
     // the init section describes configuration and initialization
+    // init data can also be passed on the opts object
     init: {
         // the "servers" array describes servers that we can interact with
         // each server must have a 'base' property to describe its base URL.